dconjar/dconjar/source/posts/2013-11-23-site-speed.html.md

 I'm working on an e-book that explains in detail how to optimize your site speed with Middleman.

-**The book will cover lots of other important stuff about building lightning-fast static sites**:
+**The book will also cover the nitty-gritty of how to build fast and profitable static sites**:

 * How to optimize your static site for search engines
 * How to add comments and social sharing buttons
-* How to make it easy for non-nerds to manage content
+* How to make it easy for the non-technical to manage content
 * How to use the Asset Pipeline, Sass and Bootstrap to rapidly build ambitious websites
 * Common mistakes people make when setting up Amazon Cloudfront, and how to avoid them